Robust multiple change-point detection for multivariate variability using data depth

 with $\hat{\varsigma}_{\hat{\ell}}^2$ equal to the average within group squared deviation (a group is an estimated period of constant mean) and $\hat{\ell}$ is still the estimated number of change-points.
 Let $\mu_i,$ for $i \in [N]$, be the within group mean for the group that contains univariate observation $Z_i$.
 Then we can write

 Here, $\alpha$ is a parameter such that the larger $\alpha$, the larger the penalty against choosing a model with many change-points.

-The only difference for the multivariate, covariance problem is that $\hat{\varsigma}$ must be modified.
-We recall from Section \ref{sec::model} that a covariance contraction/expansion is roughly equivalent to a change in the mean ranks.
+The only difference for the multivariate, variability problem is that $\hat{\varsigma}$ must be modified.
+We recall from Section \ref{sec::model} that a variability change is equivalent to a change in the mean ranks.
 We can treat the sample ranks produced by the depth functions as a univariate sample, and minimize the within group deviation, amongst the ranks: